-(fourth RacketCon) will be held in St. Louis on the day after Strange Loop.
-Stay turned for more information!
+(fourth RacketCon) was held in St. Louis on the day after Strange Loop.

 Racketeering EssentialsChair: Matthias Felleisen